kennmwai/docker/README.md

 The project discusses Docker and describes the relationship between Docker Images, Docker Containers, and Docker files.
-A brief discussion on the phrase “don’t use docker-compose in production” summarizes the student’s opinion on the phrase with a closer look at the challenges of implementing a dockerize microservice application and deploying containers using docker-compose.
+A brief discussion on the phrase “don’t use docker-compose in production” summarizes the student’s opinion on the phrase with a closer look at the challenges of implementing a dockerize microservice application and deploying containers using docker-compose .